Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Discussion

 \section{Discussion}

-Precipitation nowcasting remains a fundamental challenge in atmospheric science, governed by intrinsically stochastic, multiscale processes.
-While recent progress in data driven methods has improved short range guidance, predictive skill for high impact weather continues to decay rapidly with lead time.
-This limitation is particularly acute for events where complex vertical structure and microphysical evolution are dominant.
-Prevailing methods that rely on two dimensional data neglect the vertical dimension, where critical dynamics such as vertical motion and wind shear unfold, thereby limiting their physical fidelity and operational utility in hazardous weather regimes.
+Precipitation nowcasting remains a central challenge in atmospheric science due to the strongly nonlinear, multiscale, and inherently non‑stationary nature of convective evolution, which contains a substantial stochastic component.
+Although recent data-driven advances have improved short-range guidance, skill for extreme precipitation still degrades rapidly along with lead time.
+Existing approaches primarily operate on 2D radar products that collapse the atmosphere into a single layer, discarding the height-dependent organization of convection and the layer-to-layer wind variations that shape storm motion and intensity through vertical motion and shear.
+Consequently, purely 2D methods often lack the physical fidelity needed for reliable, operationally useful nowcasts in hazardous weather regimes.

-Our work introduces a framework that directly confronts these limitations by integrating physics informed dynamics with deep generative modeling on native three dimensional radar volumes.
-The core innovation is a model that learns to infer and extrapolate key physical drivers directly from sequences of volumetric reflectivity: the three dimensional wind field governing advection, a localized field representing stochastic dispersion, and residual reflectivity evolution driven by unresolved microphysics.
-The forecast is then advanced using physical principles, enforcing dynamical consistency and allowing the model to produce physically plausible predictions over extended lead times.
-This physics driven core is coupled with a deep generative model that reconstructs the full conditional distribution of future states, capturing uncertainty in both storm structure and localized intensity.
-This dual approach yields forecasts that are not only dynamically consistent but also probabilistically reliable, providing essential uncertainty quantification for decision making.
+Our work addresses these limitations by combining physics-informed dynamics with deep generative modeling on native 3D radar volumes.
+The core idea is establish a physics-informed operator network that learns to infer and extrapolate key physical drivers directly from sequences of volumetric reflectivity: a 3D wind field that governs advective transport, a local field that represents stochastic dispersion, and a residual tendency associated with unresolved microphysics.
+The forecast is advanced according to the learned operators, enforcing physical consistency and enabling physically plausible predictions at lead times.
+This physics-informed learning core is coupled to a conditional generative model that approximates the full distribution of future states, capturing uncertainty in both storm structure and localized intensity.
+Together, these components produce forecasts that are dynamically consistent and probabilistically reliable, delivering the uncertainty information required for risk-aware decision-making.